neteler/foss4g2024_grass4rs/README.md

 going from data search and download to supervised classification of different scenes and visualization of results.

-The workshop will be run in [Google Colab](https://colab.research.google.com/), attendants do not need to install any software in their machines.
+:exclamation: **The workshop will be run in [Google Colab](https://colab.research.google.com/), attendants do not need to install any software in their machines.**

-## Running the notebook in Google Colab

-To open the notebook in [Google Colab](https://colab.research.google.com/), just use the URL of this repository:
+To open the notebook in [Google Colab](https://colab.research.google.com/), just use the URL of this repository as shown below:

 ![Google Colab](img/launch_google_colab.png)

+---

-## Software requirements for running the notebook locally
+## Software requirements for running the notebook locally (try at home)

 ### GRASS GIS